 The artist for the book cover was Julie Cunningham.

-There is an essay by Kaalii Cargill that includes a lot of story about the original sculpture … a combination of Persephone and Aphrodite, a “third way”?
-O Madre Nostra Cara (2014)
+There are two essays by Kaalii Cargill that include a lot of story about the original sculpture … a combination of Persephone and Aphrodite, a “third way”?
+O Madre Nostra Cara (2014) and The Locrian Mystery (2021)